Analysis Speculative

 The Community Is Divided (And Rightfully So)

-The most realistic scenario?
-A compromise.
-An exceptional story mode at launch — 40, 50, maybe 60 hours of content.
-Then a gradual pivot toward the online mode, with regular updates for years.
-Story DLC?
-That’s the bonus scenario.
-The one we hope for without really believing it.
+The most realistic scenario is a compromise.
+An exceptional story mode at launch, 40 to 60 hours of content, followed by a gradual pivot toward the online mode with regular updates for years.
+Story DLC remains the bonus scenario, the one fans hope for without really believing it.

 What’s Confirmed